Boyyey/Medscreen-AI/README.2.md

 🎯 This tool is **not just software** — it's a mission.
 A mission to **support early detection**, empower healthcare professionals, and ultimately, help save lives.

 > ⚠️ **DISCLAIMER**: This is a clinical prototype designed for research and demonstration.
-It is **not a diagnostic tool** and must **not** replace professional medical advice.
+It must **not** replace professional medical advice.
 All predictions must be interpreted by qualified physicians.

 ---